 Approach each exchange with respect.
 Ask permission to go next and hopefully, they too listen to hear.
 And, the cycle of mature conversation starts all over again.

 Remember, there is always an opportunity to ask for space.
 If you feel your blood boiling, or sending theirs for that matter, it’s always an option to end the conversation, park it and save it for a time when you’re both clear and ready to attack the topics at hand with clear minds and open hearts.
-This leads to healthy communication.
+This leads to healthy communication and a healthy relationship.

 Choose to Be The Bigger Person, and Create Better Healthy Communication